-Once these organizational best practices are met, there’s another set of design practices that can help you create an efficient microservices architecture.
-And that’s what we will be covering in our next instalment of this post.
+Once these organizational best practices are met, there’s another set of design practices that can help you create an optimal microservices architecture.
+And that’s what we will be covering in our next installment of this post.
 We will also be taking a deep dive into understanding event sourcing microservices and handling deployment with docker.

 Srijan is assisting enterprises in moderninzing applications with microservices architecture, primarily leveraging Docker and Kubernetes.Looking to drive your digital transformation with microservices?
 Just drop us a line and our expert team will be in touch.